 I’ve been giving these questions heavy consideration as I think about the reasons that I started to ride and continue to do so today, especially when I see the numbers showing how few people ride bikes.

 Another figure I have read is that that women make around 30 percent of the bike trips in the District.
-League of American Bicyclists published data stating that 32 percent of D.C. bike commuters were women.
-So for every three women I see on a bike, I see another seven men riding one.
-I’d like to see more people commute by bike and I would love to see the ratio of men to women riders be more equal.
+The League of American Bicyclists published data stating that 32 percent of D.C. bike commuters were women.

 I don’t know all of the reasons why more people don’t ride, or why so many fewer women than men cycle.
 However, when I think about the reasons that I began pedaling around and continue to do so today, I see the huge role that people around me played in my development as a bike rider.

 My story starts in a small town in the Midwest.
 A place where everybody knew everybody and the edge of town was always within sight, no matter where you found yourself standing.

 The first group to pique my interest in cycling were the “big kids” in town.
 Kids slightly older than I who had made the leap to riding a bicycle.
 Man, I envied them.